 Healthcare companies should start with “Health Industry Cybersecurity Practices: Managing Threats and Protecting Patients.”

-Prepared by HHS, this document provides guidance related to the HIPAA Security Rule and is regularly updated to include the latest security recommendations.
-It explains the five most pressing healthcare-related cybersecurity threats.
+This document, prepared by HHS, offers guidance on the HIPAA Security Rule.
+It is updated often to include the latest security tips.
 And it provides a set of best practices for healthcare providers when securing their networks.

-The National Institute for Standards in Technology (NIST) also provides framework documents for healthcare companies.
-NIST Special Publication 800-66 Revision 1 provides a thorough grounding in meeting Security Rule obligations.
+The National Institute for Standards in Technology (NIST) also offers framework documents for healthcare companies.
+Its Special Publication 800-66 Revision 1 provides a thorough grounding in meeting Security Rule obligations.

 Malware protection frameworks